Understanding of Grey Market Premium in IPO

 • This gives a fair idea of the demand and supply of the stocks before traded in the exchange.

-• It’s a reflection of a small group of people not a whole.
+• It’s a reflection of a small group of people, not a whole.
 This will not directly affect the listing price of the IPO.

 • We can’t judge the exact demand for the stock in the grey market.

 • We hope our readers get enough idea about the topic.
-Before applying for an IPO, check the fundamentals of the company, and analyze the financial parameter to predict the future potential of that company.
+Before applying for an IPO, check the fundamentals of the company, and analyze the financial parameters to predict the future potential of that company.